 You can use the web-based or browser extension version of LanguageTool for free and all you have to do is write the text and click Check Text to see the grammar corrections and spelling mistakes made.

 Each highlighted word will display what’s the issue and why you’re writing it wrong.
 You’re learning and editing at the same time.
 The suggestions also allow you to see examples of the words in other sentences for context.

 Apart from the free version, there is a premium plan that offers a Microsoft Office plugin and 900 more methods (added from 1700 already available) to find an error in your writing.
 It will set you back $59/year.

 Much like the other online grammar checkers, with Pro Writing Aid you can download an app for macOS and Windows, or simply install a plugin into your browser.

 Its features include style, overused words, cliches, transition, diction, summary, and many more.
 This tool not only checks for spelling and grammar mistakes, but it pays attention to the flow of your writing.

 You can purchase a premium version of this grammar checker for $70/1 year, $100/2 years, $140/3 years, or $240/ lifetime.

 Grammar mistakes and typos happen and your writing might feel unprofessional.
 That’s why you need to tackle such problems very seriously.
 To do that, you need to find the best grammar checker for your needs.

 Let’s take a quick look again at some of the best tools we have listed:

-Now go grab one and witness the dramatic improvements to your writing and editing!
+Now go grab an online grammar checker and witness the dramatic improvements to your writing and editing.